Indigenous groups call for justice as mining giant BHP in court over dam tragedy

 He said: “Our clients are tired, they just want to move on with their lives.
 It’s not even about the money itself for most of them.
 They just want to put an end to this and move on.”

-During the hearings this week, Vale will challenge BHP’s claim that the two companies should split any fine if found guilty at a trial scheduled for October 2024.
+During the hearings this week, Vale will challenge BHP’s claim that the two companies should split any damages.

 Vale is also being sued in Brazil for its role in the disaster.